 I read tons of other books throughout my childhood.
 Other mysteries.
 Fantasies.
 Time travels.
 Ghost stories.
 There was an awesome librarian at my local library, who must've noticed me, the weirdo bookworm perusing the shelves every week and checking out everything I could carry home.
 She pointed out books she thought I might like.
 After a while, she had a stack waiting for me.
-She took me out for ice cream one afternoon and it ranks right up there as one of the highlights of my sad little life.
+She took me out for lunch one afternoon and it ranks right up there as one of the highlights of my sad little life.

 When I was a teen I kept reading.
 I skipped over YA for the most part (that didn't really exist as a genre back then) although there were a few books--Forever by Judy Blume, The Flowers in the Attic series--that I read.
 I also read whatever my mother had lying around.
 Stephen King.
 Sydney Sheldon.
 Danielle Steel.

 Sometimes, in secret, I reread my Trixie Belden books.

 I lost track of the set when I went to college and I felt like an old friend had died.
 Years later I was browsing around in a used bookstore and I found all sixteen.
 I burst into tears.
 I think I paid like twenty bucks for the whole shebang and I started reading the first book before I left the store.
 One paragraph and I was back in--not just into the world of Trixie, but somehow back into the world of me at age eight.